-- High Kicks: Kick your right leg up in front of you to hit your left palm.
+- High Kicks: Kick your right leg up before you and hit your left palm.
 Then alternate with your left leg and right palm.
 Continue for 8-10 kicks on each side.

-- Slow Push-Ups: Perform eight reps each of wide, standard, and narrow push-ups.
+- Slow Push-Ups: Perform eight reps of wide, standard, and narrow push-ups.
 Repeat for three sets

 - Bodyweight Squats: Perform three sets of 12-15 reps.

 - Pike Push-Ups: Perform three sets of 12-15 reps